 ‘So much for the early night,’ Harry said to himself.

-The restaurant would have done most of the work of course, stitching together the night and packaging it up as an endorsement for Karen to fire off into the net, picked up and fed to those who had an interest in their lives.
+The restaurant would have done most of the work of course, stitching together the night and packaging it up as an endorsement for Hannah to fire off into the net, picked up and fed to those who had an interest in their lives.
 But she had been the one who had taken out the scowls, the long silences, Harry’s disappointed look when he realised that he wasn’t getting any that night.
 Reality had merely provided the bones of the show.

 Comments were flowing in, her friends mainly, faces popping up and floating around the looping story, the replay of one of his cohort’s social highlights of the night attracting plenty of attention.

 ‘Oh my god you two are perfect together!’
 ‘I’ve got to try that place, it looks amazing.’
 ‘So that’s where you were tonight ;)’ ‘Meal looked great but by the looks of it we missed the best part at the end!’
-‘You look great Karen, are those new eyes?!’
+‘You look great Hannah, are those new eyes?!’

 ‘Turn it off,’ Harry said.
 ‘Actually, no.’ Harry sat up straight and set his face with his best cheeky grin.
 ‘Comment: Great night tonight, babe.
 Looking forward to Saturday!’